song-gao/PD_HMM/README.md

 1. run training.m to run train the model using all the patients' data.

 2. run run_viterbi.m to decode the hidden states and show sample distribution.
+And the figures would be saved in the folder as '.jpg' files and the figures in MATLAB would be closed to prevent program being frozen.